#FlorisDesign meets Kate McLelland

 It is everything I had hoped for and more.
 It’s certainly not the best path if you are after fame and fortune, but if you love making stories and art for children, you enjoy time on your own and deciding how you manage your time, then it is the best.
 I am very lucky.

 Do you have any author/illustrators that you consider to be your favourites?

-Some of my all-time favourites are Beatrix Potter, who I am a proud super fan of and Shirley Hughes, I am still reading My Naughty Little Sister stories.
+Some of my all-time favourites are Beatrix Potter, who I am a proud super fan of, and Shirley Hughes – I am still reading My Naughty Little Sister stories.

-Isla and Pickle will be available from 22nd June.
+Isla and Pickle is available now.

 Explore the blog by category